itsspriyansh/GSoC24/SPECIFICATIONS.md

 - Workflow 2

     This workflow is for disconnecting a device.
-For this workflow, users will pass the `disconnect` subcommand.
-A list of all the currently connected devices (both real and AVDs) will be shown along with a *disconnect all* option.
-Upon selecting an option, the specific device will be disconnected (*disconnect all* will disconnect all the connected devices).
+For this workflow, users will pass the `disconnect` subcommand along with the id of the device which they want to disconnect.
+If no device-id is specified then a list of all the currently connected devices (both real and AVDs) will be shown and user will be prompted to enter a device-id from the list.

     ```bash
     # to disconnect a device
-    npx @nightwatch/mobile-helper android disconnect
+    npx @nightwatch/mobile-helper android disconnect <device-id>
     ```

 - Workflow 3